tomasmcguinness/homeassistant-mixergy/README.md

 * ~~Put better icons into the status~~
 * Ensure authentication token expiry is handled correctly.
 (Been told the token doesn't expire at present)
 * ~~Create a nice Lovelace card that provides a visual representation of the tank's state.~~
+* Add the Card as a HACS package.
 * Get this component merged into the HomeAssistant core?
 * Update the Mixergy icon and support dark mode
 * ~~Get the Mixergy icon added, to improve the installation~~